aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/communication-channels.md

 (communication-channels)=
 # Communication Channels

-**Note:** This document is based on *The Turing Way* chapter on their [communication channels](https://book.the-turing-way.org/community-handbook/communication-channels).
+**Note:** Resources in this document are based on *The Turing Way* chapter on [communication channels](https://book.the-turing-way.org/community-handbook/communication-channels).

 In DSWB, we utilise various communication platforms to facilitate effective knowledge sharing and information dissemination within and beyond the DSWB community, which are briefly discussed below.